docker-archive/dcus-hol-2017/docker-enterprise/README.md

 The `pets_visualizer` service is created and our existing `pets_web` service is updated.
 Because no `pets_web` parameters were changed in this compose file, there are no actions done to the `web` containers.

-2. Go to the `<external-ip>:<port>` that is listed on the bottom of the page of the 	`pets_visualizer` service in your browser window.
+2. Go to the `<node1-public-ip>:<published-port` that is listed on the bottom of the page of the 	`pets_visualizer` service in your browser window.
+This could actually be any of your three nodes because all traffic is being load balanced.
 This shows you the nodes of your UCP cluster and where containers are scheduled.
 You should see that the `pets_web` container is evenly distributed across your nodes.

 ![](images/visualizer.png)